MozillaFoundation/foundation.mozilla.org/README.md

 - Django uses its own built-in static content server, in which template tags may behave *differently* from the Mezzanine static server, which can lead to `400 Bad Request` errors in `DEBUG=False` setting.
 - Django bypasses the `ALLOWED_HOST` restrictions, which again can lead to `400 Bad Request` errors in `DEBUG=False` setting.
-- Rather than HTTP error pages, Django will generate stack traces pages that expose pretty much all enviroment variables except any that match certain substrings such as `KEY`, `PASS`, etc. for obvious security reasons.
+- Rather than HTTP error pages, Django will generate stack traces pages that expose pretty much all environment variables except any that match certain substrings such as `KEY`, `PASS`, etc. for obvious security reasons.
 - ...there are probably more gotchas just for `DEBUG` so if you find any please add them to this list.

 #### Use of `{ static "...." }` in templates